ericso/prometheus/README.md

 # Artemis

-A monorepo containing a full-stack TypeScript application with Express backend and React frontend.
+A monorepo containing a full-stack TypeScript application with Express backend and Vuejs frontend.

 ## Project Structure